Frequently Asked Questions

 Current tuition charges can be found in the

 Student Handbook.
 The historical acceptance rate for the OC-MS is ~50-60%.

-The Thesis M.S. program also requires 8 graduate level courses
+The Thesis M.S. program also requires ten (10)

-usually takes 2-3 years to complete.
-There are fewer Thesis M.S.
+2-3 years to complete.
+There are fewer Thesis M.S. program slots compared

-program slots compared to Open Choice M.S., and admission is
+to Open Choice M.S., and admission is competitive; historical acceptance

 What are some examples of the work your graduates end up doing?